TUM-AVS/PedestrianSimulator/README.md

 ### Requirements
 The software is developed and tested on recent versions of Linux.
 We strongly recommend using [Ubuntu 22.04](https://ubuntu.com/download/desktop) or higher.
-For the python installation, we suggest the usage of Virtual Environment with Python 3.11, Python 3.10 or Python 3.9 For the development IDE we suggest [PyCharm](http://www.jetbrains.com/pycharm/)
+For the Python installation, we suggest the usage of Virtual Environment with Python 3.11, Python 3.10 or Python 3.9 For the development IDE we suggest [PyCharm](http://www.jetbrains.com/pycharm/)

 ### 1. Clone the repository